GauarvSharma/Car-Dashboard/README.md

 # Car-Dashboard
-Built a Power BI car sales dashboard to analyze brand-wise and model-wise performance using interactive visuals
+Developed an interactive Power BI dashboard to analyze car sales performance across multiple brands, models, and regions.
+The dashboard tracks key metrics such as total sales, revenue, average selling price, and model-wise performance.
+Implemented dynamic slicers and drill-downs to enable comparison by brand, fuel type, transmission, and time period, helping stakeholders identify top-performing models and sales trends for data-driven decision-making.